A54DH/Plex-Collection-Posters/README.md

 ## How to create

 It's important to note that consistency of the collection is paramount, so please ensure that any artwork you've created uses the templates.
 All designs should include the name of the film or collection on the artwork, not just an image of the poster (with no text) and the words collection underneath.
 See existing files if unsure.
 File naming is also important with the name of the show as the name of the file.
-If you're designing an alternative version see instructions below.
+If you're designing an alternative version see instructions in the section below.

 1. Please download the starter file.
 The original collection artwork maker again created this, but I've just added a version to download here.
 I didn't create it, and all credit goes to him/her.